Skip to the content.

 Optional: calendar push backends

-By default case-calendar writes an ICS file you can subscribe to.
+By default Case Calendar writes an ICS file you can subscribe to.
 If you’d rather have events show up directly in Google Calendar or Microsoft 365 / Outlook, see the calendar backends page for the one-time OAuth setup.
 Both are opt-in and require no per-command flag once authorized.

 Verify it works